 Create tasks to get the needed work done in time.
-Choose files to assign translators and proofreaders to, set due dates.
+Choose files to assign translators and proofreaders to, and set due dates.
 Receive notifications about all the changes and updates in tasks.
 Split files between several users.

 Send private or group messages directly within Crowdin.

-Any organization can invite another organization as a Vendor.
+Any organization can invite another organization as a vendor.
 Translation by a vendor can be a part of your workflow, where the vendor organization receives limited access to your files and can help you with a specific part of your workflow, like translation or proofreading.

 Workflow is a sequence of steps that content in your project should go through, like translation or proofreading.
 Connect steps in parallel or subsequently to automate the content flow.